Lebanon

 Goal

-Since the explosion in the port of Beirut, in August 2020, Mission Enfance has been permanently distributing emergency aid to pupils, families, teachers...
-We operate via the educational centres that we have been supporting for nearly 30 years in Lebanon.
-We will finance the school reinforcement of Syrian and Lebanese children in our two centres of Deir Al Ahmar (Bekaa plain) and Roueisset (Beirut suburb).
+Since the explosion in the port of Beirut in August 2020, Mission Enfance has been constantly distributing emergency supplies to students, families and teachers...
+We operate via the educational centers we have been supporting for nearly 30 years in Lebanon.
+We will be financing the schooling of Syrian and Lebanese children in our two centers in Deir Al Ahmar (Bekaa plain) and Roueisset (Beirut suburbs).
+Support for Christian populations fleeing southern Lebanon is currently being evaluated.

 Below is the testimony of Perla, 20 years old, a biology student at the University of Beirut in Lebanon, who testifies to the emergency aid distributed by Mission Enfance.
 Fatherless, she lives alone with her mother.
 Perla suffers from chronic asthma.
 Her mother's salary amounts to 1.500.000 LL (69€).
 The monthly treatment to cure Perla's disease is 800.000 LL (37€)...